Going away for the school holidays? Remember to check mobile coverage!

 Mobile phone boosters are devices that can be attached via a cable to a mobile device to boost the signal strength.
 Mobile phone boosters are prohibited by the ACMA because they can cause significant interference with mobile networks and prevent access to mobile services by other users.
 This can have very serious consequences for anyone nearby trying to make a call, particularly in an emergency.
 You can read more about why mobile phone boosters are prohibited on the ACMA website.

 If you need help with coverage

-Talk to your mobile service provider as they will be able to tell you about safe and legal ways to improve your coverage.
+Talk to your mobile service provider as they will be able to tell you about their coverage where you are going as well as safe and legal ways to optimise your mobile reception.